yashsahugtx/skype-docs/Skype/UCMA/general-application-activation.md

     > [!NOTE]
-    > <P>If the application computer is joined to the domain, Skype for Business Server 2015 cmdlets can be run from this computer.</P>
+    > If the application computer is joined to the domain, Skype for Business Server 2015 cmdlets can be run from this computer.